-Students who have experienced sexual assault or other misconduct can receive both immediate assistance and longer-term counseling through the Student Counseling Center.
-Information shared with Student Counseling Center staff is confidential, and will be relayed to University officials only with the express permission of the student.
+Students who have experienced sexual assault or other misconduct can receive both immediate assistance and longer-term counseling through Counseling Services or the Student Health Center.
+Information shared with counseling and Student Health Center's staff is confidential and will be relayed to University officials only with the express permission of the student.
 Counselors are trained to help students experiencing trauma related to sexual assault, domestic violence, harassment, and other misconduct.

-To contact Student Counseling Center between 8:00 a.m. and 5:00 p.m., Monday through Friday, call 662-254-3831 or visit in person at Student Health Center Building.
+To contact Counseling Services between 8:00 a.m. and 5:00 p.m., Monday through Thursday, and 8:00 a.m. until noon on Friday, call 662-704-4971/662-254-3636 or visit in person at H.G.
+Carpenter Building, Student Affairs Suite.